 Fremantle Stuff > buildings > Lacey's Store

-44 Hubble St (named for George Hubble) cnr George St
+44 Hubble Street (named for George Hubble) cnr George Street

-These buildings are diagonally opposite what is now the Wine Store, aka Young George.
-In April 2016 the corner store became the premises of Nook Property.
+These buildings are diagonally opposite what is now the Wine Store and Young George.
+In April 2016 the corner store was let to Nook Property (now a Mint franchise).
 It was once a butcher's shop, and there is a cellar running the full length of the building which was used to keep meat cool.
 Note the spherical decoration in the (top) middle of the image.
 Image from Google, probably from 2016, but no later than 2017.

 Until 2016, this was a boutique called Iridescent Sea.
 Photo by GG.